laro/Cilia/README.md

 ## Variable Declaration
-`Int i` as variable declaration, very much as in C/C++.
+`Int i` as variable declaration, very much as in C/C++ (and Java).
 - `TypeName variableName`
 - Some simplifications and restrictions:
     - The type definition is completely on the left-hand side,
-        - i.e. before the variable name, also for arrays and bit fields.
+      i.e. before the variable name, also for arrays and bit fields.
     - `const` always binds to the right (contrary to C/C++).
-    - All variables in a multiple-variable declarations are of the exact same type.
+    - All variables in a multiple-variable declarations have to be of the exact same type.

 - Examples:
     - `Int i`